Tool Consolidation

 Specialized tools — Best-in-class for one function.
 Deeper features, better output.
 More tools to manage.

 Consolidate when convenience wins.
-Keep specialized when depth matters.
+Keep specialized tools when depth matters.
 A professional designer may need dedicated image tools; a marketer may get by with Canva.

 When NOT to Consolidate

-Do not consolidate when:
+Don't consolidate when:

 Consolidation Patterns